divinites/tong-wang-academic/content/publication/multidi/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *International Journal of Industrial Organisation (Conditional Accepted)*
+publication: In *International Journal of Industrial Organisation (In Press)*
-publication_short: In *International Journal of Industrial Organisation (Conditional Accepted)*
+publication_short: In *International Journal of Industrial Organisation (In Press)*

 abstract: Modern business practices frequently employ a blend of pricing strategies to segment markets effectively.
 As a result, consumers may encounter pricing schedules that are nonlinear and multidimensional.
 This paper presents a structural approach for estimating multidimensional nonlinear pricing models involving multiple decision variables in an energy market.
 Using a unique, rich panel dataset of Chinese household electricity consumption, we structurally estimate consumer preferences under the influence of an Increasing Block Price (IBP) and a Time-of-Use (ToU) system.
 Our structural approach allows us to distinguish and evaluate household-level price elasticities of demand, presenting a novel explanation for consumer's feedback on marginal price changes.
 Through model-based simulations, we demonstrate that a 1% increase in price corresponds to a 0.7% reduction in total electricity demand.
 However, our analysis indicates that practical opportunities for optimization within multi-dimensional pricing systems are limited.
 Our findings offer distinct insights into the complex interplay between intricate pricing structures and energy consumption behavior, thereby providing valuable guidance for policymakers and regulators.
 # Summary.
 An optional shortened abstract.